will-bc/Dota_Net/README.md

 # Dota_Net v.0.0001   (MatLab version)

 No one like to play dota and in the middle of the match drop the internet and / or has delay actions.
-Worse of scenario is go to low.
+Worst case scenario is go to low.
 Because of this I created dota net to make a diagnosis of the internet and says if it is safe for you to play or not.

 ## How to execute